and1zero/and1zero.github.io/_posts/2019-03-16-ruby-elasticsearch-bulk-upload.md

 ...
 ```

-Without anything in common.
-It was a very dark period in our office.

-## The Beacon of Light

 Until I ask one of my colleague on the fated day, he noticed that these build in `jenkins` will fail roughly at the same time.
 We deduced that it could be to `bulk` operation timeout which will cut the parameters that the gem send to the endpoint.

 Upon reading the gem's README more closely, I found this text under **Usage**: